 After earning advanced degrees in Global Policy Studies, he went to work for the Government Accountability Office in D.C.
 “That non-partisan, fact-based, report-oriented approach on evaluating and understanding policy just stayed with me and underpinned how I saw a lot of things in government.”

 Then he moved to Grant Thornton as a public consultant where he took an even larger role in implementing pieces of legislation.
 He experienced first-hand the political games and tactics plaguing D.C.

 “It was very, very alarming – because at some point you realize that this is not a function, or result, of someone doing a bad job or because they don’t know what to do.
 It is actually a function of the dysfunction within Washington.”

-Partisanship’s affect on policy ignited many conversations with his wife and friends.
-It was during the record setting 2018 government shut-down that his family decided Kiran should run for office and take the leap from concerned citizen to change agent.
+Partisanship’s effect on policy ignited many conversations with his wife and friends.
+It was during the record-setting 2018 government shut-down that his family decided Kiran should run for office and take the leap from concerned citizen to change agent.